shadow/shadow/docs/shadow_config_spec.md

 Downstream bandwidth capacity of the host.

-Overrides any default bandwidth values set in the assigned network topology node.
+Overrides any default bandwidth values set in the assigned network graph node.

 #### `hosts.<hostname>.bandwidth_up`